If your goal is to make money online or work from home via the internet, think of this endeavor as a business from the start.

-As a sole proprietor, I’ve used the 360 Checking® Account from Capital One 360 (formerly an Electric Orange checking account from ING Direct) for many years.
-It’s an online account which means you can’t go to a brick & mortar branch, but there are no fees.
+As a sole proprietor operating under my own name, I used the 360 Checking® Account from Capital One (formerly an Electric Orange checking account from ING Direct) for many years.
+It’s an online account which means you can’t go to a brick-and-mortar branch, but there are no fees.

-Everything related to my business goes through this account.
+I funnel everything related to my business through my business account.
 It is linked to our personal checking account so transferring a monthly “self paycheck” is a cinch.